2024.2.12

 In today's world, only hardcore fans buy CDs.
 The general public either listens via streaming services or downloads music.

-Thus, just because CDs are selling well doesn't mean the songs are widely known among the public.
+Thus, just because CDs are selling doesn't mean the songs are known to the general public.

-It's easy to understand when considering Japan; AKB48 still sells a massive number of CDs, but they are no longer producing songs with the same level of recognition as their hits "Heavy Rotation" or "Koisuru Fortune Cookie" from their peak.
+It's easy to understand when considering Japan; AKB48 still sells a massive number of CDs, but they are no longer able to produce songs with the same level of recognition as their hits "Heavy Rotation" or "Koisuru Fortune Cookie."

 Conversely, Ado and YOASOBI may not sell as many CDs as AKB48, but their songs have incredible recognition among the general public.

-If we say that the top five KPOP girl groups have CD sales comparable to AKB48 and song recognition on par with Ado and YOASOBI, it becomes clear just how impressive that is.
+If we say that the top five KPOP girl groups have CD sales comparable to AKB48 and song recognition on par with Ado and YOASOBI, it becomes easy to imagine just how impressive that is.

-In other words, while the top five will likely continue to see a booming album market and multiple million-sellers in 2024, the other groups are expected to return to more typical sales figures, according to the author.
+In other words, while the top five will likely continue to see a booming album bubble and multiple million-sellers in 2024, the other groups are expected to return to normal sales figures, according to the author.

 As mentioned previously, it is undeniable that fans are feeling fatigued.